Professional Student Organizations

 Personal Financial Planning Association (PFPA)

 The PFPA serves as the student organization for students interested in a career in personal financial planning and the financial services profession.
-PFPA members also have the opportunity to become members of the Financial Planning Association (FPA), the National Association of Personal Financial Advisors (NAPFA), the Society of Financial Services Professional (FSP), and other national professional organizations.
+PFPA members also have the opportunity to become members of the Financial Planning Association (FPA), the National Association of Personal Financial Advisers (NAPFA), the Society of Financial Services Professional (FSP), and other national professional organizations.
 Personal Financial Planning majors network with industry professional from across the country to learn about internships and opportunities in the field.

 Red to Black Financial Planning (R2B)